philkleer/typst-modern-acad-cv/lib.typ

         conf-in-year = text([#name#super[#action]])
       } else {
         conf-in-year = conf-in-year + ", " + text([#name#super[#action]])
       }
     }
     // Increment the index to process the next year index = index + 1

     // Generate a column with the year and concatenated event details cv-cols(
       year, // Year column
-      conf-in-year   // Concatenated event details for the year )
+      conf-in-year, // Concatenated event details for the year )
   }
 }